Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Experiments

-\textbf{Comparisons of Preference Optimization Methods} \ \ We finetune Stable Diffusion v1.4 (SD-1.4)~\citep{sdm_v1.4} using D-DPO~\citep{Wallace_2024_CVPR}, DSPO~\citep{zhu2025dspo}, DSPO+CPP (our stepwise reformulation of DSPO with contrastive policy pair (CPP) described in \cref{sec:method_prev_work}), and DDSPO, and compare their performance in \cref{tab:align_comp_dpo}.
-While all methods exhibit performance gains, the proposed DDSPO achieves the most substantial improvements in alignment metrics (GenEval and T2I-CompBench).
-Furthermore, it attains higher IS, as the strengthened alignment encourages the model to generate more distinct and well-separated representations in the feature space.
-We also observe that fine-tuning with preference optimization generally introduces domain shifts from the MS-COCO image distribution; however, DDSPO remains closer to the original distribution while achieving the largest alignment improvements.
-Finally, incorporating our score-based preferences into DSPO also enhances performance, highlighting the advantage of score-level supervision even for preference optimization in the score-matching framework.
+\textbf{Comparisons of Preference Optimization Methods} \ \ We finetune Stable Diffusion v1.4 (SD-1.4)~\cite{sdm_v1.4} using D-DPO~\cite{Wallace_2024_CVPR}, DSPO~\cite{zhu2025dspo}, DSPO+CPP (our stepwise reformulation of DSPO with contrastive policy pair (CPP) described in \cref{sec:method_prev_work}), and DDSPO, and compare their performance in \cref{tab:align_comp_dpo}. \dohyun{Both CPP-based variants outperform their corresponding forward-process-based baselines: DDSPO achieves the best GenEval score, while DSPO+CPP obtains the best T2I-CompBench score.} \previous{While all methods exhibit performance gains, the proposed DDSPO achieves the most substantial improvements in alignment metrics (GenEval and T2I-CompBench).} Furthermore, it attains higher IS, as the strengthened alignment encourages the model to generate more distinct and well-separated representations in the feature space. \dohyun{We also observe increased FID across all preference-optimization methods, partly attributable to the distribution gap between DiffusionDB-based training images and the MS-COCO evaluation set.
+DDSPO nevertheless shows the smallest increase while retaining strong alignment gains; further analysis is provided in the \cref{sec:supp_extended}.} \previous{We also observe that fine-tuning with preference optimization generally introduces domain shifts from the MS-COCO image distribution; however, DDSPO remains closer to the original distribution while achieving the largest alignment improvements.} \dohyun{Finally, replacing forward-posterior targets with CPP-derived stepwise targets also improves DSPO, showing that the benefit of CPP-based supervision extends beyond the DPO objective.} \previous{Finally, incorporating our score-based preferences into DSPO also enhances performance, highlighting the advantage of score-level supervision even for preference optimization in the score-matching framework.} Qualitative results comparing the baseline SD-1.4 model, D-DPO, and the DDSPO-finetuned model can be found in \cref{fig:qualitative_sd14_dpo}.

-\textbf{DDSPO with Various Model Architectures} \ \ We apply DDSPO to models with three different architectures, including both U-Net-based models (SD-1.4~\citep{sdm_v1.4} and SDXL~\citep{SDXL}) and a DiT-based flow-matching model (SANA~\citep{xie2024sana}), as shown in \cref{tab:align_comp_models}.
-The results clearly demonstrate that DDSPO significantly improves text-to-image alignment across all three models on both benchmarks, highlighting its effectiveness and broad applicability across diverse diffusion architectures.
+\textbf{DDSPO with Various Model Architectures} \ \ We apply DDSPO to models with different architectures, including U-Net-based models (SD-1.4~\cite{sdm_v1.4} and SDXL~\cite{SDXL}) and DiT-based flow-matching models (SANA~\cite{xie2024sana} and SD3-M~\cite{sd3}), as shown in \cref{tab:align_comp_models}.
+The results clearly demonstrate that DDSPO significantly improves text-to-image alignment across all models on both benchmarks, highlighting its effectiveness and broad applicability across diverse diffusion architectures.